PorterAS/dependency-injection/README.md

 You can read more about the reasoning and setup here: https://medium.com/porterbuddy/rolling-your-own-dependency-injection-7045f8b64403

+This repo has also been extended to encompass some other examples of code.
+To see all our blogposts go to https://medium.com/porerbuddy

 # Building and running

 To build a ShadowJAR as a single binary distributable do: